The Mummy: Tomb of the Dragon Emperor: Plot

 Along with Evelyn's brother, Jonathan Carnahan, the O'Connells and Lin travel to a stupa in the Himalayas that will reveal the path to Shangri-La.
 With help from yetis summoned by Lin, the group holds off Yang's forces, but the Emperor discovers Shangri-La's location.
 The Emperor gravely wounds Rick while Alex triggers an avalanche, slowing the Emperor's pursuit.
 Lin takes them to Shangri-La, where Zi Yuan still lives and can heal Rick's wound.
-The group discovers Lin is Yuan's daughter, both rendered immortal by the mystical waters.
-As Rick heals, Alex and Lin grow close, but Lin cannot bear falling in love with Alex only to watch him grow old and die.
+Lin is Yuan's daughter, both rendered immortal by the mystical waters.

-The Emperor and Yang arrive, and the Emperor bathes in the waters, restoring his human form and granting him massive supernatural power.
-Morphing into a three-headed dragon, he steals the cursed dagger, kidnaps Lin, and flies back to his tomb.
-He revives the Terracotta Army, declares his intention for world domination, and directs them to breach the Great Wall, after which they will be invincible.
+The Emperor and Yang arrive, and he bathes in the waters, restoring his human form and granting him supernatural power.
+Morphing into a three-headed dragon, he steals the dagger, kidnaps Lin, and flies back to his tomb.
+The Emperor revives the Terracotta Army for world domination and directs them to breach the Great Wall, after which they will be invincible.

-The O'Connells and Zi Yuan pursue the Emperor to the Great Wall, where Yuan, using the Oracle Bones, sacrifices her and Lin's immortality to raise an undead army of the Emperor's enemies, led by a revived General Ming.
+The O'Connells and Zi Yuan pursue the Emperor to the Great Wall, where Yuan, using the Oracle Bones, sacrifices her own and Lin's immortality to raise an undead army of the Emperor's enemies, led by a revived General Ming.
 As the two undead armies clash, Alex rescues Lin.
 Yuan fights the Emperor and steals the dagger from him before he mortally wounds her.
-As she dies, she gives the blade to Rick and Alex.
+While dying, she gives the blade to Rick and Alex.

-The Emperor retreats into the Great Wall, but Alex and Rick confront him while Evelyn and Lin fight Yang and Choi.
-During the fight, Lin manages to throw Yang into rotating gears.
-Choi tries to save Yang but both are crushed to death.
-After a ferocious fight, Rick and Alex overpower the Emperor and stab him with the dagger, defeating him and destroying the Terracotta Army.
-Ming and his army briefly celebrate before entering the afterlife.
+The Emperor retreats into the Great Wall, where Alex and Rick confront him while Evelyn and Lin fight Yang and Choi.
+During the fight, Lin throws Yang into rotating gears.
+Choi tries to save him, but both are crushed to death.
+Meanwhile, Rick and Alex overpower the Emperor and stab him with the dagger, causing him to explode, which kills him and destroys the Terracotta Army.
+Ming and his army celebrate before entering the afterlife.

 The O'Connells and Lin return to Shanghai, where Alex and Lin start a relationship.
-Jonathan moves to Peru with the Eye of Shangri-La, intending to live somewhere with no mummies, not knowing that mummies will soon be discovered there.
+Jonathan takes the Eye of Shangri-La and moves to Peru.